EthanCavadia/EthanCavadia.github.io/README.md

 ## SIMD (Single Instruction Multiple Data)
-I heard a way to process where i could process multiple data at once.
+So my problem is tht it takes time to write data.
+I heard a way to process data where i could process multiple data at once.

 This process is called SIMD operation :